Peer Review Process

 In this type of peer-review, the identity of the author and the reviewers are known by all participants.
 Although this is not a popular type of review among journals, there is a growing minority of journals using this form of peer review.

 FAHN operates a single-blind peer-review system.
-Manuscripts are initially screened by the journal's Editorial team (Editors-in-Chief, Senior Editors, and Associate Editors) and suitable manuscripts are sent to at least two independent reviewers for consideration.
+Manuscripts are initially screened by the journal's Editorial team (Editors-in-Chief, Senior Editors, and Associate Editors) and suitable manuscripts are sent to at least three independent reviewers for consideration.
 Decisions will be made on the recommendations of the reviewers, but final decisions lie with the Editorial team.
+The proportion of published research papers where at least one of the authors is an editor, editorial board member or reviewer does not exceed 25% based on either of the latest two issues.

 Authors will be able to check the progress of their manuscripts at any point in the peer review process by logging into the submission system.